Garth619/lawyer-directory--just-lawyers/wp-content/plugins/permalinks-customizer/readme.txt

 == Frequently Asked Questions ==

 = Q. How to define Settings for the PostType? =
-A. Go to WordPress Dashboard under Permalinks Customizer, Go to PostTypes Settings Page, there is a textfield for all the available PostType.
-On this field, you can define structure which is used for this PostType.
+A. Navigate on `Permalinks Customizer` Menu from the `WordPress Dashboard`, Open PostTypes Settings Page, there is a textfield for each and every PostType (if the PostType is available for `Public`) .
+On this field, you can define structure which is used for that PostType.

 = Q. Can i use tags in PostType Settings? =
-A. Yes, you can use any tag as defined on the [Permalinks Customizer page](https://wordpress.org/plugins/permalinks-customizer/) under the *TAGS FOR POSTTYPES* heading.
+A. Yes, you can use any tag which are defined in [Default Tags for PostTypes](https://github.com/yasglobal/permalinks-customizer#default-tags-for-posttypes) and [Custom Tags for Taxonomies](https://github.com/yasglobal/permalinks-customizer#custom-tags-for-taxonomies).

 = Q. Does the plugin supports custom taxonomy tag? =
-A. Yes, it supports custom taxonomy tag.
-You can define the tag as mentioned on the [Permalinks Customizer page](https://wordpress.org/plugins/permalinks-customizer/).
+A. Yes, it supports the custom taxonomy tag as defined [here](https://github.com/yasglobal/permalinks-customizer#custom-tags-for-posttypes).

 = Q. Can i see the created permalinks for the PostType? =
 A. Yes, you can see all the created permalinks on the PostType Permalinks Page under Permalinks Customizer.

 = Q. How to define Settings for the Taxonomies? =
-A. Go to WordPress Dashboard under Permalinks Customizer, Go to Taxonomies Settings Page, there is a textfield for every available Taxonomies.
-On this field, you can define structure which is used for this Taxonomy.
+A. Navigate on `Permalinks Customizer` Menu from the `WordPress Dashboard`, Open Taxonomies Settings Page, there is a textfield for each and every Taxonomy (if the Taxonomy is available for `Public`) .
+On this field, you can define structure which is used for that Taxonomy.

 = Q. Can i use tags in Taxonomies Settings? =
-A. Yes, you can use any tag as defined on the [Permalinks Customizer page](https://wordpress.org/plugins/permalinks-customizer/) under the *TAGS FOR TAXONOMIES* heading.
+A. Yes, you can use any tag which are defined [here](https://github.com/yasglobal/permalinks-customizer#custom-tags-for-taxonomies).

 = Q. Can i see the created permalinks for the Taxonomies? =
 A. Yes, you can see all the created permalinks on the Taxonomies Permalinks Page under Permalinks Customizer.